ietf-wg-cellar/ebml-specification/specification.markdown

 This document creates a new IANA Registry called "CELLAR EBML Element ID Registry".

-Element IDs are described in section {{#element-id}}.
-Element IDs are encoded using the VINT mechanism described in section {{#variable-sized-integer}} can be between one and five bytes long.
+Element IDs are described in section `Element Id`.
+Element IDs are encoded using the VINT mechanism described in section `Variable Sized Integer` can be between one and five bytes long.
 Five byte long Element IDs are possible only if declared in the header.

-One byte Element IDs are numbers between 1 and 126.
-These items are valuable because they short, and need to be used for commonly repeated elements.
+One byte Element IDs are numbers between 0x01 and 0x7e.
+These items are valuable because they are short, and need to be used for commonly repeated elements.
 Values from 1 to 126 are to be allocated according to RFC Required.

-Two byte Element IDs are numbers between 127 and 16382.
+Two byte Element IDs are numbers between 0x7f and 0x3FFE.
 Numbers may be allocated within this range according to Specification Required.

+The numbers 0x3FFF and 0x4000 are RESERVED.

-Three byte Element IDs are numbers between 16383 and 2097150.
+Three byte Element IDs are numbers between 0x4001 and 0x1F_FFFE.
-Numbers may be allocated within this range according to First Come First Served.
+Numbers may be allocated within this range according to First Come First Served (see [@!RFC8126])

+The numbers 0x1F_FFFF and 0x20_0000 are RESERVED.

-Four byte Element IDs are numbers between 2097151 and 268435456.
+Four byte Element IDs are numbers between 0x200_0001 and 0xFFF_FFFE.
 Four byte Element IDs are somewhat special in that they are useful for resynchronizing to major structures in the event of data corruption or loss.
 As such four byte Element IDs are split into two categories.